-The Norwegian cuisine is largely based on the Nordic culture and makes use of ingredients which are readily available in the surrounding areas.
-Fish, meat and the local produce sets the Norwegian cuisine apart from the rest of the world.
+Norwegian cuisine is largely based on the Nordic culture and makes use of ingredients that are readily available in the surrounding areas.
+Fish, meat and the local produce set the Norwegian cuisine apart from the rest of the world.
 Have a quick glance at some of the must-try dishes which you should not miss while visiting Oslo.

 1) Røkt Laks